skip to Main Content

-MukkaMaar Girls is MukkaMaar's flagship program for girls aged 11-14 years.
-It acts as a springboard for all our work and learnings.
+MukkaMaar Girls is our flagship program for girls.
+It acts as a springboard for all our work and learning.

 Long-term